Robson04/dialog-pages/README.md

 # Dynamic Dialog-Pages 🥇

-> First of all, using this library you will can create pages in dialogs with a few lines of code.
+### Using this library you will can create pages in dialogs with a few lines of code.
+You can display many more lines in the dialog aside from the 4096 character limit.
+> Let's see how it's working.